Corvusoft/restbed/docs/example/ADDRESS_BINDING.md

 Overview
 --------

-"Each network interface on a host typically has a unique IP address.
-Sockets with wildcard local addresses can receive messages directed to the specified port number and sent to any of the possible addresses assigned to a host.
-For example, if a host has two interfaces with addresses 128.32.0.4 and 10.0.0.78, and a socket is bound as in Example 2-17, the process can accept connection requests addressed to 128.32.0.4 or 10.0.0.78.
-To allow only hosts on a specific network to connect to it, a server binds the address of the interface on the appropriate network." -- [Oracle](https://docs.oracle.com/cd/E19455-01/806-1017/sockets-47146/index.html)
+Each network interface on a host usually has a unique IP address.
+Sockets with wildcard local addresses can receive messages sent to any of the host's addresses on a specific port.
+For example, if a host has two interfaces with addresses 128.32.0.4 and 10.0.0.78, a socket bound to a wildcard address can accept connections on either.
+To restrict connections to a specific network, a server binds to the interface address of the desired network.

 Example
 -------